Skip to main content

 Carlsbad, Artesia, Hobbs, and the other southeastern New Mexico communities have even fewer options.
 What doesn't sell at an estate sale typically ends up at a thrift store, a church rummage sale, or a dumpster — and the material that ends up in those places often includes items worth many times what the estate company charged for the entire collection.

-I fill a specific gap: I evaluate entire collections, I know what's valuable in southeastern New Mexico's specific collecting categories, and I have the distribution channels to reach the buyers who want this material — whether they're Western Americana specialists in Denver, cave science researchers in Europe, or petroleum engineering libraries in Houston.
+The gap this guide tries to fill is knowledge: how to tell what's valuable in southeastern New Mexico's specific collecting categories, and where the buyers who want it actually are — whether they're Western Americana specialists in Denver, cave science researchers in Europe, or petroleum engineering libraries in Houston.
 The local market for this material is thin.
-The national and international market is real.
+The national and international market, reached through the right dealer, auction house, or online platform, is real.

 If you have a small collection, the Roswell Public Library accepts donations and there are local used bookstores worth visiting.
 But if you're dealing with an estate library, a specialized collection, or anything that might include genuinely valuable material, don't let it go through an estate sale that has no way to properly evaluate it.
-Call me first.
+NMLP can't pick up in Roswell, but a quick call at 505-250-3804 can help you identify what you have and point you to the right buyer before anything is given away.

 I'm Josh Eldred.
 This is what I do.